ddotcodes/100-days-of-code/log.md

 **Today's Progress**: Today was a great day i learned more concepts in web development and also learning adobe
 xd to design website i'm improving ay by day

+### Day 40 :December 15, 2019

+**Today's Progress**: Today was a great day i learned more concepts in web development and also learning adobe
+xd to design website i'm improving ay by day